 This is a double-wall tent: the tent body, which includes some mesh material on the walls and ceilings for maximum ventilation, plus a waterproof fly cover that goes over the body for protection against rain and provides more insulation.
 You can leave the fly off if assured of a dry evening.
 This tent has two doors which allows easier in/out access for campers - no more stepping on each other on the way out for a middle-of-the-night bathroom break!
 These tents are our recommended versions for large group outings such as retreats, family reunions, and parties.
 We have served up camping gear for as many as hundreds of people at one event with these tents.
 If you're not sure what specific items of gear will be best to take, check out our preset gear packages for easy one-selection shopping for different types of wilderness trips.
 We often have a good selection of used tents available.

 The listed capacity will house that many adults sleeping on standard-size mattress pads, but we recommend for comfort and practicality to leave yourself some elbow room and camp with no more than 1 less the capacity - that is, no more than 4 adults in a 5-person tent for example.
-If you just want some sun and rain protection for a day outing or picnic, rent our screen tent.
 If you want to go all-out glamping and indulge your inner wilderness prince/princess, rent one of our spacious bell tents.

 Manufacturer specs on this tents follows (note: weight may vary some as packaged for rental.
 L/W dimensions are maximums at either side and may not be that long or wide the entire side of the tent.
 The interior height listed is usually at just one peak point and will slope lower from there.